aeternity/aeternity/docs/cuda-miner.md

 cd apps/aecuckoo && make cuda29
 ```

-Finally the actual installation of the miner binary is copying it to the node corresponding path, the documentation assumes the `epoch` node is installed in `~/aeternity/node` directory.
+Finally the actual installation of the miner binary is copying it to the node corresponding path, the documentation assumes the Aeternity node is installed in `~/aeternity/node` directory.

 The exact path where to copy the binary depends on the version of the node: you can find it by calling `ls -d ~/aeternity/node/lib/aecuckoo-*/priv/bin`.
 E.g. it may be something like `~/aeternity/node/lib/aecuckoo-0.1.0/priv/bin`: the following assumes this path though you may need to adapt it.